Independent Study in Engineering

 Please note that

 - An independent study for credit cannot involve any payment (e.g., paid internship, work, etc.)

 - Submitting the online form is not equivalent to registering for independent study.
 Once the independent study is approved, you must register through Banner.

-- If you are seeking Curricular Practical Training (CPT), you MUST be either an engineering or BEO concentrator in order to register for ENGN independent study.
-If you are neither of these, you should register for Indep.
-Studies through your concentration department.
+- If you are seeking Curricular Practical Training (CPT), you must be either an engineering or BEO concentrator in order to register for ENGN independent study.
+If you are neither of these, you should register for an Independent Study through your concentration department.

 Independent Study FAQs

-What Independent Study Section should I register for?
+Which Independent Study section should I register for?